 The words that come from the President of the United States represent all Americans at home and abroad.
 So the

-question isn't whether you agree with Donald Trump or not, it's whether would you let Donald Trump speak for you.
+question isn't whether you agree with Donald Trump or not, it's whether you would let Donald Trump speak for you.

 A Web Video and Print Campaign that subtly suggests the power of an iconic, 90-year old publication.

 Brad advises management teams from start-ups to global brands on how to market in a social world now defined by highly networked, empowered audiences.

 This is Brad’s second tour of duty with the firm.
 Brad originally joined SS+K in 1994 as the agency’s 9th employee.
 Since his return 8 years ago, Brad and his partners have generated year-over-year double-digit growth by adding notable clients including Amazon Web Services, Canyon Ranch, Comcast, Delta, E*Trade, HBO, Jet, Match, NCAA, Samsung, Starbucks, and Wells Fargo among others.